mirkozlatunic/mirkozlatunic/README.md

 - 👯 I’m looking to collaborate with **all kind of Developers**

-- ⚡ Fun fact **I love to be active (in the gym, hiking, and nice walks at the beach) and enjoy the Californian sun.
-I am a big car enthusiast with a love for performance cars.**
+- ⚡ Fun fact **I love to be active (working out with the CrossFit community or biking with the Peleton Family).
+I am a big car enthusiast with a love for performance cars (currenlty owning a Mercedes C43 AMG.**

 <div align="center">
 <h3>Connect with me via:</h3>